-The vast majority of behaviour is managed in school.
-However, on occasion, a learner might be required to leave the school premises.
-In cases where the student refuses to leave an appropriate member will contact parents/carers and if necessary, the police.
+Most of the behaviour is managed in school.
+However, on occasion, a student might be required to leave the school premises.
+In cases where the student refuses to leave, an appropriate member will contact parents/carers and in extreme circumstances when the health and safety of the child/children and staff are at risk, the police.

-There are a number of more serious behaviours that stop learners doing well and could result in a fixed term exclusion.
+There are several more serious behaviours that stop learners doing well and could result in a suspension.
 These include:

-- Verbal or physical abuse of staff
+- Persistent verbal or physical abuse of staff

 - Bullying physical, verbal, emotional

 - Sexual harassment of any kind

-- Prejudice on grounds of race, age, gender, sexuality, disability and others
+- Prejudice on grounds of race, age, gender, sexuality, disability, and others

 - Carrying an offensive weapon

 - Use or sale of alcohol or other mood-changing drugs

 - Deliberate damage or theft of property

 - Smoking in or around the building

 - Refusing to leave the premises when asked